About NASW Assurance Services

 As social workers and other behavioral health professionals become increasingly subject to malpractice lawsuits, defense against such claims, even when they are groundless or fraudulent, can be extremely expensive.
 Consequently, liability insurance is no longer simply an option; it’s a necessity.

-With more than 40 years of experience in participating in the management of the insurance programs, ASI offers one of the largest, strongest, most stable programs in the world written expressly for behavioral health professionals.
+ASI offers one of the largest, strongest, most stable programs in the world written expressly for behavioral health professionals.

-Our staff has done the research and legwork needed to select a high-quality, affordable program tailored to the broad scope of practicing in the behavioral health field.
+We select a high-quality, affordable program tailored to the broad scope of practicing in the behavioral health field.
 We manage the program to ensure policyholders receive excellent, caring customer service.
 We provide risk management education and importantly, we advocate on your behalf if you’re unfairly denied coverage or renewal.

 Unlike many insurance companies focusing on creating profits for corporate shareholders, our goal is to pay program expenses that invest in initiatives that benefit policyholders and advance the profession.

 NASW Risk Retention Group (NASW RRG) provides information based on our helpline inquiries, corresponding claims history, and an understanding of a varying nationwide professional state regulatory environment.